 My workflow back then seems so antiquated

 If you look at the first blog post, you can see I was looking for other solutions than the ArcSDE/ArcGIS Server/.NET stack.
-MapServer, PostGIS and PHP (yea I suck) was where I was putting my spare time into.
+MapServer, PostGIS, and PHP (yea I suck) were where I was putting my spare time into.
 Of those three though only PostGIS is something I still use today.
 Oh and this was my introduction to the wonderful Sean Gillies.

 The new hotness!